killerducky/killerducky_site/go/how-to-end.md

 ## Bad faith opponent

+What if White defends correctly but Black refuses to give up, dragging the game on with pointless moves?
+If one player never agrees the game is over, what happens then?

+### A practical note

+The following example is extreme, but for beginners it can genuinely be hard to tell the difference between a real invasion attempt and a pointless one.
+If you are playing in good faith, there's nothing wrong with "playing it out" to learn.

+But especially online against an unknown opponent, you might run into:

+- Beginners who simply don't know they are supposed to pass.
+- Opponents not acting in good faith &mdash; stalling in hopes you'll give up.

+If you are playing on [OGS](https://online-go.com), use the [Call moderator](https://forums.online-go.com/t/reporting-a-guide-to-making-good-use-of-the-call-moderator-and-report-functions/36381) button ([wiki link](https://github.com/online-go/online-go.com/wiki/Chatting-&-Getting-Involved-in-the-Community#contacting-a-moderator) for the same) if things get out of hand.

+### The details of how it finally ends

+This is gonna be pretty long &mdash; feel free to skip if you're playing with friends who won't push things this far.

 {% capture diagram_text %}

-What if White defends correctly and Black refuses to give up, dragging the game on with pointless moves?
-If one player never agrees the game is over, what happens then?

 Eventually, the stubborn player runs out of legal moves.
-If you're patient enough to make it to the end you will see the final score is:
+If you're patient enough to sit through it, the final score ends up as:

 - Black:
     - 1 point of territory